Royal Netherlands Navy Submarine Service: Cold War

 The Dutch submarine fleet never reached the size it had before the World War II again.
 The new global power relations also generated a new package of tasks.
 In cooperation with other NATO countries, these are mainly non-attack tasks.
 Since the Dutch submarines were ideally suited for unnoticed explorations, the OZD was mostly focused on gathering intelligence during the Cold War.
 This happened, for example, during the West New Guinea dispute in the early 1960s, when three Dutch submarines patroled the Indonesian ports, to warn against possible invasions of West New Guinea.
 Starting in the 1950s the Dutch submarine service also started participating in submarine warfare exercises that involved ships from other NATO navies.

 On 14 July 1964 the submarine service received a standard from Queen Juliana.

 In the period from 1970 to the 1990s, the crew of the six Dutch submarines secretly gathered information about the Soviet Union.
 Most of the other missions the OZD carried out remain secret to this day.

 Post-Cold War

 In the Defensienota 1991 it was disclosed that the number of submarines of the Royal Netherlands Navy would be reduced from 6 to 4.

 Since 2020 women are allowed to serve on submarines of the OZD.
 In 2021 it was reported that in the near future the Royal Netherlands Navy will no longer use its submarines as practice target during anti-submarine warfare exercises.
 They will be replaced by drones.

+In June 2026 it was announced that the future Orka class submarines will be equipped with the F21 torpedo instead of the Mark 48 torpedo.